nbokmans/EenmaalAndermaal/README.md

 # EenmaalAndermaal
-School project with HTML, CSS and PHP to make an bidding website.
+School project with HTML, CSS and PHP to make a bidding website.